The Day of the Jackal, Sky Atlantic review - Frederick Forsyth's assassin gets a modern-day makeover | reviews, news & interviews

 Whatever it is, other than being a MacGuffin, its existence has alarmed some unscrupulous power-brokers, especially Timothy Winthrop.
 He’s played with tight-lipped sinisterness by Charles Dance, though it might have been fun to cast the original Jackal, Edward Fox, in the role.
 UDC knows he has enemies, so much so that when he goes swimming in the sea he has to deploy a protective screen of bodyguards in dinghies and a drone keeping watch overhead.
 Now it’s Winthrop who wants him dead, and the Jackal is the man for the job.

 It’s Eddie Redmayne who steps into the lethal gunman’s shoes.
-Right away we get an introduction to his very particular set of skills, as he terminates a German politician with a shot taken from so far away that it takes six seconds to reach its target (who, luckily, is still there when it arrives).
+Right away we get an introduction to his very particular set of skills, as he terminates a German politician with a shot taken from so far away that it takes six seconds to reach its target (who, luckily or otherwise, is still there when it arrives).
 You might argue that the Jackal is too clever for his own good.
 This is such an improbable feat that it will give investigators a clue about who might possibly have pulled it off.

 This Jackal is of course a master of disguise, capable of concealing himself beneath layers of rubbery prosthetic stuff, grabbing a hat or a hoodie, or merely cycling through an array of slightly naff casualwear.
 The rifle that can be disguised as a wheelie-bag is a fiendishly cunning innovation.
 Redmayne’s bloodless colouring and slightly skeletal oddness give him a particular aura, though somehow he doesn’t quite convince as a stone-cold killing machine who is immune from feeling remorse.